bluefeet/MooseX-ExtraArgs/README.md

     my $object = MyClass->new( foo => 32, bar => 16 );
     print $object->extra_args->{bar};

-=head1 DESCRIPTION
+# DESCRIPTION

 This module provides access to any constructor arguments that were not assigned to an attribute.
-Where L<MooseX::StrictConstructor> does not allow any unknown arguments, this module expects unknown arguments and saves them for later access.
+Where [MooseX::StrictConstructor](https://metacpan.org/pod/MooseX::StrictConstructor) does not allow any unknown arguments, this module expects unknown arguments and saves them for later access.

 This could be useful for proxy classes that expect extra arguments that will then be used to pass as arguments to the underlying implementation.

-=head1 AUTHOR
+# AUTHOR

 Aran Clary Deltac <bluefeet@gmail.com>

-=head1 LICENSE
+# LICENSE

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.

-=cut